When to Visit Belize? A Comprehensive List of Holidays & Festivals in Belize

 - Sir Barry Bowen Belikin Bash – Free concerts around the country with the BIG ONE in Belize City.
 Last year, I got ALL ACCESS.

 - Belize City Jouvert – a tradition in Belize City pre-Carnival that is spreading around Belize.
 Last year Orange Walk and San Pedro celebrated.
-EARLY morning, people parade through the streets painted in mud & chocolate – this site has some great pictures of the festivities.
+EARLY morning, people parade through the streets painted in mud & chocolate.

 - September 21st/Independence Day Celebrations – huge parades around the country.